GuilhermeRossato/os-utilities/README.md

 ## Utilities Created

+- [desktop-background](./desktop-background/readme.md) - Get or set the current display background image file.
 - [clipboard-text](./clipboard-text/readme.md) - Read and write clipboard text data on Windows.
 - [clipboard-data](./clipboard-data/readme.md) - Read, write, and list clipboard data of specific formats on Windows.
 - [window-state](./window-state/readme.md) - Interact with the properties of window elements.

 ## Motivation

 Configuration of low-level interfaces is error-prone, their interfaces are complex, and their features require lengthy experimentation to get right.
 Using a divide-and-conquer strategy and isolating their behaviors, requirements, and dependencies in minimal and predictable programs help us understand, operate, and re-use them in other projects.

 The interface to OS-specific features often include compilation of native programs, library linking, dependencies, configurations, etc, isolating these difficult processes in self-contained minimal programs make these features available to be operated from other projects without having their associated dependencies and irrelevant complexitities pollute these projects.